junxit/us-congress-bills-113/bill.md

 - **(c)** *Lists and schedules of records To be submitted to the Archivist by head of each Government agency* Section 3303(1) of title 44, United States Code, is amended by striking “photographed or microphotographed” and inserting “photographed, microphotographed, or digitized”.
 - **(d)** *Examination by Archivist of lists and schedules of records lacking preservation value; disposal of records* Section 3303a(c) of title 44, United States Code, is amended by striking “the Committee on Rules and Administration of the Senate and the Committee on House Oversight of the House of Representatives” and inserting “the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate”.
 - **(e)** *Photographs or microphotographs of records considered as originals; certified reproductions admissible in evidence* Section 3312 of title 44, United States Code, is amended—
-  - **(1)** in the first sentence, by striking “Photographs andor microphotographs of records” and inserting “Photographs, microphotographs of records, or digitized records”; and
+  - **(1)** in the first sentence, by striking “Photographs or microphotographs of records” and inserting “Photographs, microphotographs of records, or digitized records”; and
   - **(2)** in the second sentence, by striking “photographs or microphotographs” and inserting “photographs, microphotographs, or digitized records”, each place it appears.

 ## § 6.
 Procedures to prevent unauthorized removal of classified records from National Archives